 Studying at the Franciscan School of the Theology is an academic experience of the head and heart.
-The basis of learning in this Franciscan environment is rigorous theology; intentionally immersed in dialogue, liturgy, community, faith, practicum and the world.
+The basis of learning in this Franciscan environment is rigorous theology intentionally immersed in dialogue, liturgy, community, faith, practicum, and the world.
+Please take your time as you discern the possibility of studying with us.
+More detailed information about the application process can be found on our Apply to FST page.

 It is wonderful that you are here seeking information about our school.
 Many have gone before you, and they too started where you are now; looking for information about our tradition, programs and degrees.
 Let’s start here: